 To lower the chance of getting cut, bruised, or injured, use caution with sharp objects like razors and nail cutters, and avoid activities such as contact sports.

 Tell your doctor if you are pregnant or plan to become pregnant.
 You should not become pregnant while using blinatumomab.
 Blinatumomab may harm an unborn baby.
-Ask about reliable forms of birth control while using this medication and for 2 days after stopping treatment.
+Your doctor should order a pregnancy test before you start this medication.
+Ask about reliable forms of birth control while using this medication and for 48 hours after the last dose.
 If you become pregnant, talk to your doctor right away about the risks and benefits of this medication.